Harishankar Parsai: Biography

 He settled in Jabalpur and started a literature magazine called Vasudha.
 Despite it being highly praised, he had to stop the magazine after the publication suffered economic losses.
 Hari Shankar Parsai used to give answers of readers in a column "Poochhiye Parsai Se" in a Hindi newspaper Deshbandhu published from Raipur and Jabalpur.
 He won Sahitya Akademi Award in 1982, for his satire, "Viklaang Shraddha Ka Daur" 'विकलांग श्रद्धा का दौर'.

+He remained unmarried as his financial position wasn't secure in his youth when he had a big family to support.
+Later on, He chose not to marry and focused on his career.